jmccu2010/thedocs/index.md

 ---

 Hi there!
 I'm Jack and I've built this site to showcase projects I'm passionate about.
-I've been in the IT sector for nearly 15 years, starting as a support desk representative and progressing to my current role as a product engineer.
+I've been in the IT sector for  15 years, starting as a support desk representative and progressing to my current role as a product engineer.

 The reason why I built this site is to: